I Don’t Fix Marriages.

 One Big Mess.

-You may have seen a marriage counselor together, but now that you’re divorcing, you don’t have that same support.
+You may have gone to marriage counseling together, but now that you're divorcing, that support is gone.

 A New Kind of Parenting Plan,